PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 2. Shells and Barriers/Obstacles
 3. Shell and Shells

-The last section is going to deal with what happens when a shell hits a tank, and in this section we are going use the shell/barrier collision to adjust the course of our shells.
+The last section is going to deal with what happens when a shell hits a tank, and in this section we're going use the shell/barrier collision to adjust the course of our shells.

 However, this does not account for what happens if a shell hits a shell.
 So we are going to ignore these kinds of collisions completely by turning off physics interaction between shells and shells in the *Physics2d Settings*: